Leading in the ASEAN Region

 Listen more than you speak.
 Don't talk too much.
-Before you start flipping the organisation chart and repeating the strategy that the CEO has, it’s good to have a sensing session with employees and listen to what they have to say before making decisions and presenting solutions.
+Before you start flipping the organization chart and repeating the strategy that the CEO has, it’s good to have a sensing session with employees and listen to what they have to say before making decisions and presenting solutions.
 It’s also important to not only listen to employees but also the customers, partners and regulators.
 Listen to these considerations before you create your next strategy.

 While business priorities are crucial, values are just as important.
 At GE, we give a lot of weight to the values of our professional staff.
 We give a 50% weight to people’s performance and a 50% weight to their values.
 Not many companies give values such importance, but I believe it’s vital and sets the right culture.

 Values are subjective, and there's no doubt about that.
-However, if you’re consciously measuring the values of an organisation and of how you want your staff to work with each other, customers, and regulators around the world, then you have to make sure that the values are apparent.
+However, if you’re consciously measuring the values of an organization and of how you want your staff to work with each other, customers, and regulators around the world, then you have to make sure that the values are apparent.

-The values themselves evolved overtime to respond to changes in the environment and work force changes.
+The values themselves evolved over time to respond to changes in the environment and workforce changes.
 It is important to keep up to date and know what kind of values you want your staff and company to Embrace (a final “E” that I’d like to add to the mix).

-As you prioritise values, you also need to protect the culture.
-As a leader, you want to minimise internal politics.
+As you prioritize values, you also need to protect the culture.
+As a leader, you want to minimize internal politics.
 In my experience at GE, our best leaders stayed a long way from politics.
 Culture, values and KPIs should always take priority over politics.
 If some people can’t do that, leaders must take them out.
-Once at an annual leaders' meeting, Jack Welch fired 2 out of 6 global SVPs because they could not change their leadership style despite getting coaching for it.
+Once at an annual leaders’ meeting, Jack Welch fired 2 out of 6 global SVPs because they could not change their leadership style despite getting coaching for it.
 As you can imagine, that sent a strong message to everyone in the company.
 One of them was my boss, for whom I had little respect.
 I was thinking of leaving the company because my boss was a jerk and led very autocratically.
 So of course, many of us sighed with relief when we found out that he was one of the two who were fired.
-The more critical factor is that it changed the culture in the company after those leaders, who couldn’t prioritise the values and lead through those values, left the company.
+The more critical factor is that it changed the culture in the company after those leaders, who couldn’t prioritize the values and lead through those values, left the company.

 These are hard decisions, but they must be made.
-I once had a terrific employee who was running one of our bigger businesses in Singapore.
+I once had a terrific employee who was running one of our one of our bigger businesses in Singapore.
 He had a truly terrific track record of selling engines for GE, but he wanted to take all the credit.
 You can imagine when you're selling 25 engines for about a billion dollars, it takes many people throughout the process to be able to make that happen, and if somebody thinks that it's just him doing all the work, he demotivates the rest of the team who are part of that process.
 We tried for a year to coach him and, although he would get better, he would fall back to bad habits.
 Eventually, I had to take this employee out of the company with the help of HR.
-Once we had taken him out of the company, there was a sigh of relief throughout the organisation.
-He’s an example of what I mentioned earlier - cancers in the organisation.
-If you don't take them out, other people who are a good fit to the organisation will be demotivated and potentially leave.
+Once we had taken him out of the company, there was a sigh of relief throughout the organization.
+He’s an example of what I mentioned earlier - cancers in the organization.
+If you don't take them out, other people who are a good fit to the organization will be demotivated and potentially leave.
 You can’t take that risk.

 When this particular employee left, there was of course a temporary revenue loss to the company because this employee was great with customers.
 It was difficult to get back to where we were with some of the customers who really liked this employee.
 But we had people with the right values step up and take on the role.
 It hurt us a little for an interim period, but it was an important decision to protect our culture.